open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/docker/index.md

 ### Configure OpenMetadata to use External Database and Search Engine

-For Production Deployment using Docker, we recommend to bring your own Databases and ElasticSearch Engine and not rely on quickstart packages.
+For Production Deployment using Docker, we recommend bringing your own Databases and ElasticSearch Engine and not rely on quickstart packages.

 {% partial file="/v1.1.1/deployment/configure-external-orchestrator-for-ingestion-service.md" /%}